 Simulation results

 The method is implemented on top of HM5.0.
-Results are provided using common test conditions and they are summarised in the tables below.
+Results for both variants are provided using common test conditions and low QP (12, 17, 22, 37) and they are summarised in the tables below.
 More detailed test data can be found in the accompanied excel sheets.